Super-Ingenuity (SPI)

 3. Quality Assurance

-To meet aerospace standards, every part underwent rigorous verification, including CMM inspection, surface roughness measurement, and dimensional stability testing.
-In addition, validation required CPK analysis and documentation to ensure process repeatability and compliance with AS9102 First Article Inspection (FAI).
+To meet aerospace standards, every part underwent rigorous verification, including CMM inspection, surface roughness measurement and dimensional stability testing.
+Process capability was monitored using SPC with CPK targets at ≥ 1.67 on CTQ dimensions.

-To meet the client’s stringent aerospace requirements, Super Ingenuity implemented a systematic approach combining design optimization, hybrid manufacturing, and rigorous quality validation.
+To meet the client’s stringent aerospace requirements, Super Ingenuity implemented a systematic approach combining design optimisation, hybrid manufacturing and rigorous quality validation.

 Design for Additive Manufacturing (DFM)

-• The engineering team refined the CAD models specifically for additive manufacturing, reducing the need for support structures and minimizing material waste.
+• The engineering team refined the CAD models specifically for additive manufacturing, reducing the need for support structures and minimising material waste.

-• Finite Element Analysis (FEA) simulations were performed to evaluate stress distribution and confirm structural integrity under load.
+• Finite Element Analysis (FEA) simulations were used to evaluate stress distribution and confirm structural integrity under load.

 • This stage ensured that the parts would achieve the targeted weight reduction without compromising mechanical performance.